 Remove the Sway Bar

 The sway bar is found right behind the wheel, so first, you would have to take off the wheel in order to see better.
 Then proceed to undo the struts from under the hood.
-After achieving that you are on your path to removing the sway bars.
-They will come off easily if you separate them from other components using a hammer.
+The sway bar will then come off easily if you separate it from the other components using a hammer.

 Inspect & Clean the Sway Bar

-Check and make sure the sway bar and the bushings are intact and the rods are not snapped off and you do not notice any play inside them.
-Next, take the sway bar to a bucket full of warm water.
+Check to make sure the sway bar and the bushings are intact and the rods have not snapped off.
+Next, put the sway bar in a bucket of warm water.
 Let it sit there for some time and then use a cloth to clean off the dirt from it.
 Finally, put some grease in the joints, reinstall the bushings and you are good to go.

 Reinstalling the Sway Bar

-Once you have applied ample grease to all the joints, take the sway bar back to where it belonged.
+Once you have applied ample grease to all the joints, put the sway bar back where it belongs.
 Reattach the struts, springs and follow up by tightening them in place.
 Put on the tire and wash your hands.

-Sway bars are easy to test, as all you have to do is drive your car.
-And it is not just driving the car but it is about really testing it, so you are expected to take your car to an empty parking lot where there are no other cars around.
+Sway bars are easy to test, as all you have to do is take your car for a test drive.
+Drive to an empty parking lot where there are no other cars around.
 Place your hands firmly on the steering and press the throttle.